alchemist009/ML_Coursera/README.md

 # ML_Coursera
-Code submissions and related materials for Vincent Ng's Machine Learning class on Coursera
+Code submissions and related materials for Andrew Ng's Machine Learning class on Coursera